-Originally, trolley parks took inspiration from European pleasure gardens.
-At first, featured picnic areas and pavilions with events such as dances, fireworks and concerts but they began to expand, adding features like swimming pools, roller coasters, ferris wheels, carousels and more.
+Originally, trolley parks took inspiration from European pleasure gardens such as Tivoli Gardens in Copenhagen.
+At first, they featured picnic areas and pavilions with events such as dances, fireworks and concerts but they began to expand, adding features like swimming pools, roller coasters, ferris wheels, carousels and more.
 By 1920, there were approximately 1,500 trolley parks in operation in the United States entertaining millions of people.
 By the end of the decade, that number began to decline rapidly as streetcars fought for relevance against the automobile.
 The Great Depression in 1929 saw the end of many of the trolley parks.

 Whalom Park survived the depression and continued to operate until 2000.
 At that time, it was the second-oldest trolley park in the world and the 13th oldest amusement park in the United States.
 It had been in operation for 107 years.